dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T856: Choices shape our experiences, not external forces.
+### T856: Life is shaped by choices and circumstances, not celestial alignments.

 |Support|
 |---|